 Revisions Requested:

 Affinito, S. J., Perlow, L. A. [Title redacted for blind review].
-Under 2nd Review at Academy of Management Journal.
+2nd Round Revise and Resubmit at Academy of Management Journal.

 Affinito, S. J., Fragale, A. R., Kundro, T. G. [Title redacted for blind review].
 1st Round Revise and Resubmit at Organization Science.